Andrew-2609/go-sse-sample/README.md

 # Go SSE Sample with DDD

-A Go-based Server-Sent Events (SSE) sample application demonstrating Domain-Driven Design (DDD) architecture.
-This project provides a RESTful API for managing metrics and metric readings, with real-time event broadcasting through SSE.
+A Go-based Server-Sent Events (SSE) implementation demonstrating real-time event streaming with Domain-Driven Design (DDD) architecture.
+Uses a metrics domain as a sample use case to showcase SSE capabilities.

 ## Table of Contents